soso-song/loqal-discussion-website/README.md

 ### Post Notice
 * An admin user could post important notices that are to be pinned at top of regular user's dashboard
 * A notice contains a title and its content
-* An admin user could see all the notices at the bottom of Admin/notice.html and edit any notice or not show any notice to public.
+* An admin user could see all the notices at the bottom of `Admin/notice.html` and edit any notice or not show any notice to public.

-### All users
+### All Users
 * An admin could see a list of all registered users
 * Search a user by his/her exact username or email to see his/her complete account informations
   * Searching a non-exsiting user will show "No user found"